 Being grateful for what remains after you have experienced a loss can be a powerful way to deal with and heal that loss.
 Focusing your attention to how your life was enriched because that person was in it, for example, rather than on the vacuum the loss created, is one powerful and healthy approach to confronting grief.
 Expressing gratitude towards those who supported/comforted you is key in healing the pain from such a loss.

-Feeling grateful also applies when a person loses their job.
+Gratitude also applies when a person loses their job.
+Gratitude isn’t about denying the pain of such a challenging experience; it’s about broadening your perspective and recognizing that your valuable qualities, both big and small, are still intact.
 Thanking family and friends for their love and support helps to reduce the pain caused by the crisis, and allows the person to regain the motivation to look for other employment opportunities.